beryllium-org/OS/README.md

 The currently stable supported MCU's are: <code>ESP32</code>, <code>ESP32-S2</code>, <code>ESP32-S3</code>, <code>RP2040</code>, <code>nRF52840</code>.<br />
 The currently unstable supported MCU's are: <code>ESP32-C3</code>.<br />
 The currently unsupported CircuitPython-compatible MCU families are: <code>SAMD21</code>, <code>SAMD51</code>, <code>litex</code>, <code>mimxrt10xx</code>, <code>efr32</code>, <code>stm</code>, <code>unix</code>.<br />
-These MCU's are unsupported because I either can't get my hands on a decent board with them or they don't have enough ram for ljinux.<br />
+The MCU's that are currently unsupported are so because I either can't get my hands on a decent board with them or they don't have enough ram for ljinux.<br />
 <br />
 The only real limiting factor should be ram, as about 70k (usable under circuitpython) are needed.<br />
 <i>(If you have gotten it running on an unsupported board, feel free to pr)</i><br />